usnistgov/FederalProfile-8259A/_8259-Catalog/identity.md

 ## Actions Based on Device Identity

+Actions that can occur based on or using the identity of the device.
+Configurations that may be necessary:
 - Ability to configure IOT device access control policies using IOT device identity.
   - Ability to hide IoT device identity from non-authorized entities.
   - Ability for the IoT device to differentiate between authorized and unauthorized remote users.
   - Ability for the IoT device to differentiate between authorized and authorized physical device users.
-- Ability to monitor chosen actions based on IOT device identity.
+- Ability to monitor specific actions based on IOT device identity.
 - Ability to identify software loaded on IOT device based on IOT device identity.

 ## Device Authentication Support